AdrKacz/super-duper-guacamole/recommender-system/README.md

 # Recommender system

-## AWS Setup:
+# AWS Setup:
 We want to use Python and the NumPy module in an AWS Lambda function.
-In this objective, the only solution found was to create a dockerized environnement.
+NumPy is not available in the Python AWS default envrionment.
+Hence, the only working solution found was to create a dockerized environnement.

-### Container setup with Docker for Python
+## Container setup with Docker for Python
-1. On your local machine, create a project directory for your new function.
+1. On your local machine, create a project directory for your new function (here *recommerder-system*).
-2. In your project directory, add a file named app.py containing your function code, then add your function handler code to the app.py function.
-Example
+2. In your project directory, add a file named `app.py` containing your function code, within a handler function.
+Example:
 ```
 import numpy

 def handler(event, context):
     return np.zeros((10,10))
 ```

 3. In your project directory, add a file named `requirements.txt`.
 List each required library as a separate line in this file.
 4. Create a Dockerfile:
-Install dependencies under the `${LAMBDA_TASK_ROOT}` directory alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked.
+(Install dependencies under the `${LAMBDA_TASK_ROOT}` directory alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked.)
 ```
 FROM public.ecr.aws/lambda/python:3.9